Forming an LLC in Pennsylvania

 - Applying for company credit cards

-It's fast, easy, and free to get an EIN from the IRS.
+Getting an EIN from the IRS is fast, easy, and free.
 You can apply by mail, fax, or online.

-To keep the exclusive rights to your business name, Pennsylvania law requires that you file a report with the Department of State in every calendar year that ends with the numeral "1."
+While other states require LLCs to file annual reports and pay a yearly fee, Pennsylvania only requires a report every ten years.
+Pennsylvania law requires that you file a report with the Department of State every calendar year that ends with the numeral "1."
 In other words, you should file decennial reports in 2031, 2041, and every ten years after that.

 You may receive a reminder postcard from the Department of State about your decennial report.
 However, it's best to mark your calendar as a reminder to submit your report every ten years.
 Even if you do not receive your reminder postcard, you can still lose the exclusive rights to your LLC name for failing to submit your report.